 No one knows better than we do that a top-tier gaming keyboard can make a huge difference to your setup, not just in terms of improved gaming performance but also in enhanced responsiveness (thanks to those mechanical switches) and more flexibility with programmable buttons.

-If you scroll past our list of the best gaming keyboards, we've also included some useful buyer's information and tips geared towards explaining what you should be looking out for most when shopping for a gaming keyboard.
+Finally, if you scroll past our list of the recommendations we've also included some useful buyer's information and tips geared towards explaining what you should be looking out for most when shopping for a gaming keyboard.

 The best gaming keyboards available in 2020